open-learning-exchange/open-learning-exchange.github.io/pages/raspberrypi.md

 - 4 Gb of memory
 - An Internet connection

-### Raspberry Pi Meetings
+## Raspberry Pi Meetings
 We meet on Wednesdays at 4:30 PM EST online on [talk.ole.org](talk.ole.org).
 Just sign in with your Google account and you're good to go.
-If nobody is in the hangouts room, someone will be there eventually usally a few minutes after 4:30PM, unless of course the meeting is cancelled but that will be stated in the #raspberrypi chat channel on gitter.
+If nobody is in the hangouts room, someone will be there eventually usually a few minutes after 4:30PM, unless of course the meeting is cancelled but that will be stated in the #raspberrypi chat channel on gitter.

-### How can I help?
+## How can I help?
 So far we are working on creating a seamless experience for the image, meaning we want the user to have many connectivity options without having to tinker too much with the Raspberry Pi.
 So our main concerns at the moment is getting the RPI to connect to different connectivity options such as wifi/bluetooth/ethernet automatically.
 This allows more people to contribute and debug unexpected problems.
 Once we have those bases covered, we can move onwards to the software part.

 There is always something to be done.
-Check the [Github issues](https://github.com/ole-vi/treehouse-builder/issues) for treehouse-builder to see what needs to be done or [waffle.io](https://waffle.io/ole-vi/treehouse-builder).
-Once you've chosen an issue and fixed the problem, create a PR using the same guidelines as the ones used when you had to go thorugh the intern orientation.
+Check the [GitHub issues](https://github.com/ole-vi/treehouse-builder/issues) for treehouse-builder to see what needs to be done or [waffle.io](https://waffle.io/ole-vi/treehouse-builder).
+Once you've chosen an issue and fixed the problem, create a PR using the same guidelines as the ones used when you had to go through the intern orientation.
 If you have any questions, just ask!
 You can find us on the #raspberrypi channel on gitter.

-### Brief rundown of treehouse-builder
+## Brief rundown of treehouse-builder
 Below we have a short step-by-step rundown of how the treehouse-builder works:

 1. Download Raspbian image